9 FAM 403.10

 a.
 (U) Previously refused visa applicants may reapply any time, using the same procedures as first-time applicants.
 See 9 FAM 403.2-6(A) for more information on managing applications from previously refused applicants.

 b.
-(U) Similarly, if an applicant refused under INA 212(a)(4), subsequently presents sufficient evidence to overcome the public charge inadmissibility, you should process the case to completion.
+(U) Similarly, if an applicant refused under INA 212(a)(4), subsequently presents sufficient evidence to overcome the public charge ineligibility, you should process the case to completion.

 d.
-(U) In general, you should not find that an applicant has overcome a refusal under INA 214(b).
+(U) In general, you should not find that an applicant has overcome a refusal under INA 214(b) in the same application.
 Most INA 214(b) cases are refused because the applicant has not convinced the officer of his or her intent to return abroad after his or her stay in the United States, as required under INA 101(a)(15)(B) (see 9 FAM 402.2-2(C) and 9 FAM 302.1-2(B)).
 As such, the only way to reassess the applicant's eligibility would be for the applicant to reapply.
 In this situation, you should create a new case in the system.

 e.
-(U) However, Overcome/Waive (O/W) may be appropriate for INA 214(b) cases when a supervisor believes the INA 214(b) refusal was in error; for example, if you did not believe the applicant fit the standards of the particular NIV classification for which he or she had applied (see 9 FAM 302.1-2(B)(1)).
-If a supervisor overcomes such a case he or she should discuss it with the refusing officer and take personal responsibility for the case.
-See 9 FAM 403.10-3(D) for adjudication review procedures.
+(U) However, Overcome/Waive (O/W) may be appropriate for INA 214(b) cases when a supervisor believes the INA 214(b) refusal was in error; for example, if you did not believe the applicant fit the standards of the NIV classification for which he or she had applied (see 9 FAM 302.1-2(B)(1)).
+If a supervisor overcomes such a case, he or she should discuss it with the refusing officer and take personal responsibility for the case.
+See 9 FAM 403.12-2 for adjudication review procedures.

 (U) There is no waiver available for refusals under INA 214(b) and INA 221(g).
 DHS has the authority to waive most IV and NIV ineligibilities.
 INA 212(d)(3)(A) waivers in NIV cases require an initial waiver recommendation from you or the Department.
-(See 9 FAM 305 for IV and NIV waivers.)
+(See 9 FAM 305.1 through 9 FAM 305.4 for information about IV and NIV waivers.)